iotaledger/bee-rfcs/text/0001-bee-network/0001-bee-network.md

 # Unresolved questions

 - How modular do we want this crate to be?
-- Which parts should be async?
+- Which parts should be async and which not?
+- Should we use different error types for different functions in the connection?
+- Do we need the PeerConnection enum, or could we go directly with Connection trait or maybe an trait object which can be stored in the map of the router?